 Examines the tensions between old media and new in digital culture by surveying theoretical approaches to this relationship.
+(Formerly "Theories of Web Design")

 Computer Science (COSC) - Undergraduate

 COSC 1301: Technology and Problem Solving

 Introduction to technology, algorithmic problem solving and their applications for students in sciences, humanities, social sciences and business.